Average Salary in Australia (2026 Updated)

 2. Average Salary Range

-According to labour market and payroll analyses from ABS and major workforce analytics platforms, the average (mean) salary in Australia in 2026 generally ranges between AUD 82,000 and AUD 120,000 per year, depending on qualifications, experience, industry, and location.
+According to recent earnings data and workforce salary benchmarks, the average full-time salary in Australia in 2026 is estimated to range between AUD 98,000 and AUD 103,000 per year.
+Actual earnings can vary depending on occupation, industry, qualifications, experience, and location.

 Sources referenced: